Custom Climbs

 As an advanced climb, Denali’s West Buttress requires a significant amount of prior climbing experience and training.
 The better condition you are in, the more you will enjoy the climb, the safer it will be for you, and the better chance for reaching the summit.
 This mountain is too severe to be learning some skills for the first time.
 Applicants should be in excellent physical condition and should have the following experience:

-- Mountaineering climbs that required roped glacier travel, winter snow camping, and the use of an ice axe and crampons.
-Winter camping and travel experience for extended periods of time.
-This is essential training, since cold on Denali is a daily challenge.
+Winter camping and travel experience for extended periods.
+This is essential training, since cold temperatures on Denali are a daily challenge.

 A non-technical, high-altitude climb is a great way to train for the altitude.
 Our best-prepared expedition members have taken a mountaineering course and trained for a year or more before joining an expedition.